 Q: Can I pick out my tortoise?

 A: In some cases yes but usually for Sulcatas no. I usually have a large number of Sulcatas available and it would be impossible to pick one tortoise out of many that are nearly identical.
-You can certainly request big, small, light, dark, etc. For local pick-ups I do bring a few to choose from.
+You can certainly request big, small, light, dark, etc and I would be happy to accommodate.

 Q: Is a Sulcata a Desert Tortoise?